Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it analyzes a page for tap forging, detects framework, SSR state, APIs, and generates extraction strategies.
-It also specifies re-forging broken taps, providing a specific verb and resource that distinguishes it from siblings like forge_draft, forge_save, and inspect.
+The description clearly states the tool analyzes pages for tap forging, detects framework/SSR/APIs, and generates extraction strategies.
+It also distinguishes between initial analysis and re-forging broken taps, making the purpose specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.